-“Victorians must be given an assurance that Labor’s contact tracing mistakes will never again have the opportunity to be repeated.
+“Victorians must be given the assurance that Labor’s contact tracing mistakes will never again have the opportunity to be repeated.

 “Each positive diagnosis’ of coronavirus must immediately have a wall built around it to halt it seeding into the wider community like it did from the failed hotel quarantine program,” Ms Bath said.